rubyaustralia/rubyconfau-2014-cfp/keith-and-marios-guide-to-continuous-delivery/README.md

 * fast ci and tests
 * auto deploy from ci
-* rollout
+* feature flags
 * migrations
 * feature branch pull request delivery
-* 0 downtime with unicorn
-* 0 downtime with heorku
+* 0 downtime deploys
 * env for app config
+* rollback strategies

 Mario and Keith both did a talk at the 2013 Ruby Australia Conference entitled "Keith and Mario's Guide to Fast Websites" ([slides](https://speakerdeck.com/keithpitt/keith-and-marios-guide-to-fast-websites), [video](http://vimeo.com/61342267)).
 There was a great response from the talk, so much so they've been asked to be interviewed for books and do the talk at the Ottowa Ruby Meetup.